Calixarene: History

+Medical uses

+Water soluble calixarenes, such as para-sulfonatocalix[4]arene, have not only been examined for drug delivery, but also for their potential as pharmaceutical drugs themselves, directly combating disease.
+Calix[6]arene, for instance, has been shown to inhibit extracellular vesicle biogenesis of extracellular vesicles in pancreatic cancer.
+In turn, this impairs release of matrix metalloprotease enzymes in the tumor microenvironment, in turn slowing down metastasis of disease.
+Thus in conjunction with their low toxicity they are considered promising agents for combating oncological disease.

 Host guest interactions

-Water soluble calixarenes, such as para-sulfontocalix[4]arene, have been examined for drug delivery.
 Calixarenes are used in commercial applications as sodium selective electrodes for the measurement of sodium levels in blood.
 Calixarenes also form complexes with cadmium, lead, lanthanides and actinides.
 Calix[5]arene and the C70 fullerene in p-xylene form a ball-and-socket supramolecular complex.
 Calixarenes also form exo-calix ammonium salts with aliphatic amines such as piperidine.
 Derivatives or homologues of calix[4]arene exhibit highly selective binding behavior towards anions (especially halogen anions) with changes in optical properties such as fluorescence.

 Calixarenes in general, and more specifically calix[4]arenes have been extensively investigated as platforms for catalysts.
 Some complexes compounds are active for hydrolytic reactions.

 Calixarenes are of interest as enzyme mimetics, components of ion sensitive electrodes or sensors, selective membranes, non-linear optics and in HPLC stationary phases.
 In addition, in nanotechnology calixarenes are used as negative resist for high-resolution electron beam lithography.

 A tetrathia[4]arene is found to mimic some properties of the aquaporin proteins.
 This calixarene adopts a 1,3-alternate conformation (methoxy groups populate the lower ring) and water is not contained in the basket but grabbed by two opposing tert-butyl groups on the outer rim in a pincer.
 The nonporous and hydrophobic crystals are soaked in water for 8 hours in which time the calixarene:water ratio nevertheless acquires the value of one.

 Calixarenes accelerate reactions taking place inside the concavity by a combination of local concentration effect and polar stabilization of the transition state.
 An extended resorcin[4]arene cavitand is found to accelerate the reaction rate of a Menshutkin reaction between quinuclidine and butylbromide by a factor of 1600.

 In heterocalixarenes the phenolic units are replaced by heterocycles, for instance by furans in calix[n]furanes and by pyridines in calix[n]pyridines.
 Calixarenes have been used as the macrocycle portion of a rotaxane and two calixarene molecules covalently joined together by the lower rims form carcerands.